BC Crown Counsel Policy Manual

 Safety and Health Enhancement (SHE) Framework for Women Experiencing Abuse – Part 1

 By Jill Cory and Lynda Dechief, with Louise Godard

 Published by the BC Women’s Hospital and Health Centre and the BC Institute Against Family Violence, with funding from National Crime Prevention Centre.
-As featured at the 2007 EVA BC Training Forum.
-Download pdfs:
+Click here to see Part 2 – Evidence Paper.
+Click here to see Part 3 – Toolkit.

 She Hit Me, Too: Identifying the Primary Aggressor: A Prosecutor’s Perspective